ItsJustClint/LTPhotoAlbum/README.md

 Clint Morse - September 14th, 2021

 Building and running the application:
+  - Copy appsettings.json from project folder to debug or release folder.
+This would ideally be handled in the pipeline yaml file during build.
   - Navigate to LTPhotoAlbum project directory:
     - ```cd LTPhotoAlbum```
   - Use dotnet to build the project: